edmcouncil/fibo/CONTRIBUTING.md

 Step 3 needs to be done again whenever you create a new file or change the base URI of a file.

 Step 4 needs to be done again whenever you change the maturity level or base URI of a file, add a new file, or delete a file.

+## Automated testing and publication

+When FIBO is 'pushed' to a registered fork, a Jenkins job runs to perform standard tests.
+These tests are strict and comprehensive for the Production release of FIBO and are quite lax for the Development release of FIBO (for Development, they just check that nothing is referenced unless it is defined)

+When a pull request results in a new version of FIBO in the EDMC repository, a series of publication processes are performed according to the FIBO publication policy.

 # Principles of best practices